hashicorp/terraform-google-vault/modules/install-nginx/README.md

 # Vault Install Script

+This folder contains a script for running a minimal HTTP web server in Python.
+The web server is configured to redirect all HTTP traffic, regardless of the path of the request, to an HTTPS endpoint that is the Vault health check.
+This is necessary because [GCP does not yet support associating Target Groups with an HTTPS Health Check]( https://github.com/terraform-providers/terraform-provider-google/issues/18).
+Instead, Google recommends that we setup a simple HTTP server that redirects to HTTPS if a health check is only available in HTTPS.

 This folder contains a script for installing Vault and its dependencies.
 You can use this script, along with the [run-vault script](/modules/run-vault) it installs, to create a Vault [Amazon Machine Image (AMI)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) that can be deployed in